lynnfaraday/aresmush.com/features/index.md

 * Player handles, which bring a taste of social media to MUSHes.
 * A ground-up focus on making a pleasant user experience.

 Ares is designed to offer a familiar experience to both Penn and TinyMUX players, so experienced players will feel right at home.
-At the same time, a fully-integrated  and streamlined commands make the game easier to play for new players and old alike.
+At the same time, a fully-integrated web portal and streamlined commands make the game easier to play for new players and old alike.

 Learn more at [Ares for Players](/features/ares-for-players.html).